• Skip to primary navigation

 Vanderbilt MuseumCenterport

 The Suffolk County Vanderbilt Museum is located in Centerport, New York on William K. Vanderbilt II's spectacular 43-acre, "Gold Coast" estate.
 Acquired in 1947, the museum opened in 1950.
 Vanderbilt's will stipulated that the estate was to be dedicated to the "education and enjoyment of the public" and "enhanced" as a museum.
 A planetarium was built by the county in 1970.
 The facility is the legacy of a man with the resources to conduct collecting expeditions worldwide.
 The great-grandson of railroad tycoon Cornelius Vanderbilt, William K. collected natural history specimens, ethnographic artifacts, fine and decorative arts.
-Today's museum is accredited by the American Association of Museums and listed on the National Register of Historic Places.
+Today's museum is accredited by the American Association of museum and listed on the National Register of Historic Places.

 New Castle Historical Society - Horace Greeley HouseChappaqua